ActiveCampaign/postmark.js/SECURITY.md

 ## Supported Versions

-We try to apply security updates as fast as possible and we support Node.JS which can be found [here](https://github.com/wildbit/postmark.js/blob/master/.travis.yml).
+We try to apply security updates as fast as possible and we support Node.JS versions from the list [here](https://github.com/wildbit/postmark.js/blob/master/.travis.yml).

 ## Reporting a Vulnerability